 Almost everybody I know gives the 30 day rule. (or 21.)

 I thought so.

 But after I looked at what was involved in giving people an accurate answer, I got it.
 I understood why.

-It’s just EASIER to tell people to go take a 30 day break because the danger of waiting too long is smaller than the danger of not waiting long enough.
+It’s EASIER to tell people to take a 30 day break.
+The danger of waiting too long is smaller than the danger of not waiting long enough.